 The course covers the principles of design, operation, and adjustments of modern agricultural machinery.
 Topics of study will include tillage, planting, harvesting, and processing machines.
 Precision farming applications of global information systems will be included in each area.
 Extensive use of technical manuals in printed and electronic formats will be incorporated.
-Prerequisites: PHYS101 and AGEN170 or permission of instructor.
-[Fall] Applied Learning - Other [2 credits] [2 contact hour(s)]
+Prerequisite: AGEN 170 or permission of instructor.
+Co-requisite: AGEN 241X [Fall] Applied Learning-Other [2 credits] [2 contact hour(s)]